zulip/zulip/docs/testing/linters.md

 Generally, a good workflow is to run with `--modified` when you are iterating on the code, and then run without that option right before committing new code.

-If you need to troubleshoot the linters, there is a `--verbose` option that can give you clues about which linters may be running slow, for example.
+If you need to troubleshoot the linters, there is a `--verbose-timing` option that can give you clues about which linters may be running slow, for example.

 ### Lint checks